ferdjoukh/ATL-UTF/documentation/tranformations-folder.md

 For coverage calculation, we also need:

-- Input models.
-Separated in sub-folders.
+- Input models that are separated in sub-folders.

 ## Tree structure